 Plaintiff Jane Doe ("Plaintiff") files this Motion for Protective Order under Md.
 Rule 2-403 and seeks to quash subpoenas served on her former psychiatrist and psychologist.

-- Even before she was assaulted by Dr. Doe in 2018, Plaintiff had preexisting mental health issues.
+- Even before she was assaulted by Dr. Doe in 2020, Plaintiff had preexisting mental health issues.
 Plaintiff had been receiving long-term care and treatment for her mental health problems at Random Lane Health Services ("Random Lane") in Baltimore.

 - Defense counsel has now served subpoenas on 2 of Plaintiff's treating mental health doctors at Random Lane: Jack Helpful, M.D. and Janet Talker, LCSW-C (the "Random Lane Doctors").
-The subpoenas seek to compel the Random Lane Doctors to appear for deposition and produce confidential medical records relating the intimate details of Plaintiff's psychiatric diagnosis, treatment and counseling.
+The subpoenas seek to compel the Random Lane Doctors to appear for deposition and produce confidential medical records relating the intimate details of Plaintiff's psychiatric diagnosis, treatment, and counseling.
 Copies of the subpoenas are attached as Exhibit 1.

-- Defendants' subpoenas to the Random Lane Doctors seek information that is clearly protected by the patient-therapist privilege under Md.
+- Defendants' subpoenas to the Random Lane Doctors seek information that is protected by the patient-therapist privilege under Md.
 Cts. & Jud.
 Proc. § 9-109.
-This important statutory privilege precludes discovery of records and communications relating to diagnosis and treatment of mental health conditions.
+This important statutory privilege precludes discovery of records and communications relating to the diagnosis and treatment of mental health conditions.